 Invest in your professional development.

 Invest in your team’s future, and they’ll return the favor.
 According to our Engagement Report, only 25% of employees believe their companies offer adequate development opportunities.

 Employees should be allowed to pursue pet projects.

 Employees are more likely to be employed when they have the opportunity to work in different departments and tackle projects they’re passionate about.

 Make remote working and flexible scheduling a priority.

-Allowing employees for doing work from home (at least occasionally) can help create engaged employees.
+Allowing employees to work from home (at least occasionally) can help create engaged employees.
 You can also look into flexible scheduling.
 Your workers will be happier if they can work when and where they choose.